sheldonldev/doc/working-env/vim-based-workspace/nvim-for-web-dev.md

 ## Install Node

 - `npm` provides a lot of tools for web development, such as `browser-sync`.
-- We use `coc.nvim` plugin as Language Server Protocol, which depends on NodeJS.
+- We use `coc.nvim` plugin as Language Server, which depends on NodeJS.

 So let's install node as well as some global npm packages by following this link: